Habi86/MMT-B2014-Web-Production-Workflows/03-project/docs/coc.md

 blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [conduct@multimediatechnology.at](mailto:conduct@multimediatechnology.at).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at mailto:shabersatter.mmt-b2014@fh-salzburg.ac.at.